Vanilla JavaScript

 tracker.stop();const analysis = await tracker.getAnalysis();

-if (analysis) { console.log(formatIndicator(analysis.contentOrigin.indicator)); // → "All text was typed directly"
+if (analysis) { console.log(formatIndicator(analysis.contentOrigin.indicator)); // → "Predominantly typed directly"

 console.log(formatIndicator(analysis.timingAuthenticity.indicator)); // → "Timing variability is within normal range"}Or bundle raw data and analysis into a single payload with getSessionReport():

-const report = await tracker.getSessionReport();// report.data — captured events (same as getData())// report.analysis — authenticity analysis (same as getAnalysis())
+const report = await tracker.getSessionReport();// report.data — full session data (same as getData()), events at .session.events// report.analysis — authenticity analysis (same as getAnalysis())

 await fetch('/api/submit', { method: 'POST', body: JSON.stringify(report),});With Output Sinks